circleci/circleci-docs/jekyll/_cci2/sample-config.md

 ### Concurrent Jobs

-The example below shows a concurrent job workflow where the `build` and `test` jobs run concurrently, saving time.
+The example below shows a concurrent job workflow where the `build` and `test` jobs run at the same time, saving time.
 Refer to the [Workflows]({{ site.baseurl }}/2.0/workflows) document for complete details about orchestrating job runs with concurrent, sequential, and manual approval workflows.

 {:.tab.basic-concurrent.Cloud}
 ```yaml